bnwaweru/2021_Work_Repo/SNP-Chip_Data_Analysis_with_Plink_and_R.md

 Now move on to perform clustering, to see whether we have any apparent populations within the data set

-We can add a few constraints to clsuter the data;
+We can add a few constraints to cluster the data;

 1.  `--K 5` \# To request that the clustering process stops at a certain fixed number of clusters, i.e 5